 Workers and personnel conducting and/or supervising the project must have attended and successfully completed a 40 Hour Health and Safety Training Course for Hazardous Waste Operations and an annual 8 hour Refresher Course.
-Workers must take part in an employer medical surveillance program in accordance with OSHA 1910.120 requirements, including that the workers have had a medical physical within one (1) year prior to the date the work begins and that they are physically able to wear a respirator.
+Workers must take part in an employer medical surveillance program in accordance with OSHA 29 CFR 1910.120 requirements, including that prior to the date the employee begin Site work, they have an annual medical physical that is up to date and not past the prior year's annual physical date.
+In addition, the results of the annual physical must show that a worker has been cleared by a physician (as per 29 CFR 1910.120) to perform this type of work, and that they are physically able to wear a respirator.